 It is not completely accurate. if a book you need is not listed as being in any library you can easily visit, check the catalogues of possible libraries individually.

 It includes many libraries SIA students do not have access to.
-To check access arrangements, visit the other libraries in London webpage, or the website of the library in question, or contact the SIA librarians.
+To check access arrangements, visit the other libraries in London guide, or the website of the library in question, or contact the SIA librarians.

 Some academic libraries do not offer free access to SIA students, but may offer a day's or week's access at a reasonable price: this can be worth considering.
 Examples are University College London (UCL), Senate House Library and the London Library.
+Please do check with the SIA librarians before spending money, however: we may be able to find a free way to access what you need.

 Not all libraries are in Copac.
 Follow the links below to search the catalogues of relevant libraries in London not included in Copac: